 In May, I was in Chicago where we filed our lawsuit against Boeing in federal court.

+As I told Yahoo Finance.
 “Liability will not truly be in dispute here.
 Boeing is at fault.
 Their equipment failed.
-Their planes crashed twice,” Mark Lindquist, an attorney with the Herrmann Law Group who is representing the families of 26 victims of the Lion Air crash, told Yahoo Finance.
+Their planes crashed twice.”

 I also did an interview with 60 Minutes Australia as part of an excellent feature about the Boeing 737 MAX 8 aircraft.
 The New York Times has run several solid stories about the aircraft, the crashes, and the surrounding circumstances.